evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/distutils/apiref.rst

    during the build of Python), not the OS version of the current system.

-   For universal binary builds on Mac OS X the architecture value reflects the universal binary status instead of the architecture of the current processor.
+   For universal binary builds on Mac OS X the architecture value reflects the univeral binary status instead of the architecture of the current processor.
 For 32-bit universal binaries the architecture is ``fat``, for 64-bit universal binaries the architecture is ``fat64``, and for 4-way universal binaries the architecture is ``universal``.
-Starting from Python 2.7 and Python 3.2 the architecture ``fat3`` is used for a 3-way universal build (ppc, i386, x86_64) and ``intel`` is used for a universal build with the i386 and x86_64 architectures
+Starting from Python 2.7 and Python 3.2 the architecture ``fat3`` is used for a 3-way universal build (ppc, i386, x86_64) and ``intel`` is used for a univeral build with the i386 and x86_64 architectures

    Examples of returned values on Mac OS X: